CompleteCar

 When cruising at a low and constant speed the engine will occasionally be switched off automatically as the Fiat continues using only the electric motor.
 It is possible to prolong this with some careful use of the accelerator pedal, but any more demand for power will quickly see the three-cylinder engine resume operation.

-Away from the lower speeds of a town and city, the Grande Panda Hybrid will hold its own at motorway cruising speeds.
-However, the three-cylinder engine does have to work that bit harder, and while the suspension and overall comfort remain good, the fuel consumption figure quickly creeps up as the hybrid system has negligible impact at higher speeds.
+Away from the lower speeds of a town or city, the Grande Panda Hybrid will hold its own at motorway cruising speeds.
+However, the three-cylinder engine does have to work a bit harder, and while the suspension and overall comfort remain good, the fuel consumption quickly creeps up as the hybrid system has negligible impact at higher speeds.

 • Mild-hybrid system doesn't save much fuel